Understanding PTSD: When the Past Won’t Stay in the Past

 2. Eye Movement Desensitisation and Reprocessing (EMDR)

-4. Medication for PTSD
+4. Medication

-5. Faith, Community, and Connection
+5. Faith, community, and connection

+PTSD can make you feel trapped, but trauma does not have to define you.
 With the right support, the past can become just a memory, not a daily battle.
-Healing takes time, but it is possible to reach a place where your trauma is part of your story, not your identity.
+It takes time.
+It takes courage.
+But it is possible to reach a place where what happened to you is part of your story, not your identity.

-Disclaimer: The information provided on this site is for psycho-educational purposes only and is not meant as a substitute for therapy, counselling, or medical care.
+The information provided on this site is for psycho-educational purposes only and is not meant as a substitute for therapy, counselling, or medical care.
 If you require personal mental health support, please consult a professional.
 In case of a crisis, contact emergency services immediately.